 Tintagel Open Street Map - Mobile GPS Map with Location tracking

 There's lots of great options for refreshments in Tintagel village.
 Charlie's can be found in the centre of the village and well worth a visit.
 It's a small, well established, family restaurant and delicatessen with great food and a nice outdoor seating area.
-You can find in an old 14th century cottage located on Fore St with a postcode of PL34 0DA.
+You can find it in an old 14th century cottage located on Fore Street with a postcode of PL34 0DA.

 The castle is dog friendly but you are advised to keep them on short leads as there are a lots of steps and cliff edges.